Welcome to the 1st Canadian Parachute Battalion Virtual Museum (1CPBVM).

 This site has been created to honour these fine men and keep their memory alive.
 Browse through articles, stories, image galleries and even take our quiz... and if you have any items, photos or other information we could add to the site please let us know - click here to get in touch.

-National Indigenous History Month
+Black History Month

-Are you a veteran who needs help?
+Are you a veteran or first responder who needs help?

 You're not alone, there are many resources to assist veterans, from benefits and services to Post-Traumatic Stress Disorder (PTSD).
 These and other valuable supports can be accessed through the links provided below.
 Or visit the LINKS section on the site for other helpful amenities.

-Post-Traumatic Stress Disorder (PTSD)
+CAMH / Post-Traumatic Stress Disorder (PTSD)

 Suicide Prevention and Support Services